-I was scrolling back through old blog posts and came across a post from 2011 titled “What I have learned“.
-The title made me curious so I reread it.
+I once wrote about the things that I had learned about diabetes over the years.
+It was a satirical look at the many things that people have said about diabetes as we have traveled along this journey.
 It was an interesting post, but it only listed five things so I thought I would share the original list and add in a few more things.
 So now, here are the 8 things that diabetes has taught me….

 Diabetes has taught me that it is all my fault.

 I have two children.
 I breastfed both of them but one of them received his mother’s milk for longer than the other.
 One of them went on soy formula earlier than his brother.
 That one is, of course, the child who developed Type 1 diabetes.